dferrand/iiesc/README.md

 # iiesc

-This project is a Webapp used to calculate size when using 512 bytes external storage on IBM i.g
+This project is a Webapp used to calculate size when using 512 bytes external storage on IBM i.

 ## Build & development